 - Assist supervisors with addressing issues related to negotiated agreements with bargaining units and associations, labor and employment law, and employee conduct. - Support professionalism of staff through conflict resolution services. - Leverage technology to support professional learning for employees on issues impacting the workplace. - Train supervisors on the reporting and investigating of claims of sexual discrimination and harassment.

-- Staffing changes reflect a transfer of 1.0 Executive Assistant from Office of the Superintendent (0102). - This program continues the current level of service in FY 2018.
+- Staffing changes reflect a transfer of 1.0 Executive Assistant from Office of the Superintendent (0102). - Supplies and Materials increase due to contract negotiation preparations.